erdavids/Portfolio/_posts/2021-04-06-If-It-Was-Easy.md

 title: If It Was Easy
 description: You've heard people say, "If it was easy, everyone would do it".
 That's not true.
 tags: blog
+image: /preview.png
 ---

-I hate it when people say "If it was easy, everyone would do it."
+It bothers me when people say, "If it was easy, everyone would do it."

 I understand the merit, but it's just wrong.
 More people would do it, sure, but not everyone.